mtsmn/IoT/reference/extensions/index.md

 When the organization is successfully configured, the *Extensions* section displays under the *Extensions Configuration* section in the *Device Drilldown* view.

-## Arm Mbed Cloud bridge
+## Arm Mbed bridge
 {: #arm}

 The bridge enables Arm Mbed devices to integrate with IBM Watson IoT Platform and exchange messages bidirectionally.
-To enable this integration, you first need to sign up for an Arm Mbed Cloud account here and then provide the requested connection information for your Watson IoT configuration.
+To enable this integration, you first need to sign up for an Arm Mbed Cloud account and then provide the requested connection information for your Watson IoT configuration.

 ### Setup Configuration

-1. Enable the Arm Mbed Cloud bridge extension.
+1. Enable the Arm Mbed bridge extension.
 To enable the extension, complete the following steps:
   1. From the {{site.data.keyword.iot_short_notm}} dashboard, select **Extensions**.
   2. In the **Extensions** page, click **+Add Extension**.
-  3. Click **Add** next to the Arm Mbed Cloud bridge extension.
+  3. Click **Add** next to the Arm Mbed bridge extension.
   4. Enter your Arm Mbed access key and domain ID.
 You can find these by using the Arm Mbed portal at https://connector.mbed.com.
   5. Check the credentials are correct by clicking the **Check Connection** button.
   6. Click **Done**.